dangarlen/MusicTutorStudio/public/README.md

 - `prototype`, `Alpha`, `Beta` use camel case for web compatibility
 - Future folders may include `Release`, `LTS`, etc.
+- Filenames will use dashes to seperate included words such as file-refactor-targets.md

 ## 🌐 Deployment